bioforensics/MicroHapDB/dbbuild/sources/chen2019/README.md

 ### Problematic allele

 The allele frequency table included in the supplement includes an allele designated simply as "6" for the marker MH06CP003.
-This marker is not one of the 11 markers described in the paper, and had been recorded previously in the ALFRED database—see https://alfred.med.yale.edu/alfred/recordinfo.asp?UNID=SI664884K.
+This marker is not one of the 11 new markers described in the paper, and had been recorded previously in the ALFRED database—see https://alfred.med.yale.edu/alfred/recordinfo.asp?UNID=SI664884K.
 The only allele for this marker present in ALFRED but missing from the frequency table is GAC, and we have thus substituted this for "6" in the manually reformatted allele frequency table.